USB 3 vs Thunderbolt: which cable should you use?

 How they differ

-USB 3.2 Gen 2 (10 Gbps) and USB 3.2 Gen 2×2 (20 Gbps) narrow the raw-speed gap, but Thunderbolt keeps its feature advantage in display and PCIe tunnelling.
-On a MacBook, Thunderbolt lets you daisy-chain a 4K monitor, an external GPU enclosure, and a fast SSD to the same port; no USB 3 variant supports the full PCIe tunnel and DisplayPort Alt Mode combination Thunderbolt uses.
-Physical connectors are identical — both use USB-C — so compatibility is a matter of what silicon sits behind the port.
-A Thunderbolt port always accepts USB 3 devices (and cables) at reduced speed; a USB 3 port doesn't accept Thunderbolt devices at all.
+USB 3.2 Gen 2 (10 Gbps) and USB 3.2 Gen 2×2 (20 Gbps) narrow the raw-speed gap, but Thunderbolt keeps its feature advantage in display and PCIe tunneling.
+On a MacBook, Thunderbolt lets you daisy-chain a 4K monitor, an external GPU enclosure, and a fast SSD to the same port, and no USB 3 variant supports the full PCIe tunnel and DisplayPort Alt Mode combination Thunderbolt uses.
+Physical connectors are identical, both use USB-C, so compatibility is a matter of what silicon sits behind the port.
+A Thunderbolt port always accepts USB 3 devices (and cables) at reduced speed.
+A USB 3 port doesn't accept Thunderbolt devices at all.

 Verdict